razan-sameh/razan-sameh/README.md

 - 🌱 I’m currently learning **React native**

 - 🔭 I’m looking for **opportunities to further develop my skills and contribute to innovative projects.
-Whether it's through internships, freelance opportunities, or full-time positions, I'm eager to join a team where I can learn and grow as a developer.**
+Whether it's through freelance opportunities or full-time positions, I'm eager to join a team where I can learn and grow as a developer.**

 - 📫 How to reach me **razan.dev24@gmail.com**